Calibrating the MATILDA framework#

 … run this notebook locally on a computer with more cores (ideally a high performance cluster) or …

-… reduce the number of calibration parameters using the global sensitivity.
+… reduce the number of calibration parameters based the global sensitivity.
 We will return to this topic later in this notebook.

-Here we will demonstrate the use of the SPOT functions and then continue with a parameter set from a large HPC optimization run.
-If you need assistance to implement the routine on your HPC consult the SPOTPY documentation and contact us if you run into problems.
+For now, we will demonstrate how to use the SPOT features and then continue with a parameter set from a large HPC optimization run.
+If you need help implementing the routine on your HPC, consult the SPOTPY documentation and contact us if you encounter problems.

-In addition to runoff we will use glacier mass balance as second calibration variable.
-Shean et. al. 2020 calculated robust geodetic mass balances for all glaciers in High Mountain Asia from 2000 to 2018.
-For this example (and all other catchments in HMA), we can use their data set so derive a target average annual mass balance in the calibration period.
-If your catchment is located outside HMA, you need to consult other sources.
+There are various sources of SMB records but only remote sensing estimates provide data for (almost) all glaciers in the target catchment.
+Shean et. al. 2020 calculated geodetic mass balances for all glaciers in High Mountain Asia from 2000 to 2018.
+For this example (and all other catchments in HMA), we can use their data set so derive an average annual mass balance in the calibration period.

-We pick all individual mass balances that match the glacier IDs in our catchment and calculate the mean.
-In addition, we use the uncertainty measures listed in the dataset to derive an uncertainty range.
+We pick all individual mass balances that match the glacier IDs in our catchment and calculate the catchment-wide mean.
+In addition, we use the uncertainty estimate provided in the dataset to derive an uncertainty range.

 Show code cell source